PaulisMatrix/paulismatrix.github.io/content/notes/algorithms.md

 **Tips** :

-* Generally a bottom up(tabulation) approach wherein you calculate the results of smaller subproblems first and then move up to the bigger ones.
-As opposed to recursive/memo solutions wherein you start upfront and check for base conditions to exit.
+* Generally a bottom up(tabulation) approach is more optimal wherein you calculate the results of smaller subproblems first and then move up to the bigger ones.
+As opposed to recursive/memo solutions in which you start upfront and check for base conditions to exit.

 * Try to figure out which variables to consider for the size of dp table.
 How can we store intermediate results for those particular values.